Ōkataina Caldera: Geology

-The overwhelming volcanic deposits are rhyolite, with some basalt and one area of dacite.
-The caldera is now thought to contain the Utu Caldera, the major event Matahina Caldera, the Rotoiti Caldera, and the Kawerau Caldera with three associated geologically collapse structure embayments.
-These are Rotomā Embayment, historically regarded as a caldera, the Ōkareka Embayment as another, now in-filled caldera and the Puhipuhi Embayment.
+The surface volcanic deposits are mostly rhyolite, with some basalt and one area of dacite.
+The caldera is now thought to contain the Utu Caldera, the Matahina Caldera, the Rotoiti Caldera, and the Kawerau Caldera, with the Matahina major event about 322,000 years ago and Rotoiti events about 55,000 years ago being characterised as caldera forming.
+There are three associated geologically collapse structure embayments, being the Rotomā Embayment or Caldera, the Ōkareka Embayment as another now in-filled structure, and the most recently formed (44–31,000 years ago) Puhipuhi Embayment.
 The oldest parts of the caldera basement are now over 5 km deep and the younger Rotoiti and Kawerau calderas are still 2.5 km deep and largely infilled by eruptives.

 Eruptions

 The caldera has seen six eruptions in the past 10,000 years, most recently the 1886 Mount Tarawera eruption in the caldera's southeastern corner.
 The caldera contains two major lava dome complexes, the Haroharo vent alignment in the north and Tarawera vent alignment in the south.
-These two vent alignments are associated with current subsidence in the last 20 years of about 1.5 cm/year which is assumed to be because of mainly cooling and contraction of previous magma melt.
-Other volcanoes connected with the caldera include Putauaki (Mount Edgecumbe) and the maar crater of Lake Rotokawau which is most likely to have formed from a basaltic dike extrusion associated with the common magma mush body.
+These two vent alignments are associated with current subsidence in the last 20 years of about 1.5 cm/year, which is assumed to be because of mainly cooling and contraction of previous magma melt.
+Other volcanoes connected with the caldera include Putauaki (Mount Edgecumbe) and the maar crater of Lake Rotokawau, which is most likely to have formed from a basaltic dike extrusion associated with the common magma mush body.

-The 1886 eruption of Mount Tarawera, as depicted in this contemporary painting by Charles Blomfield, is the most recent major eruption from the Ōkataina Caldera.
+The 1886 eruption of Mount Tarawera, depicted in this contemporary painting by Charles Blomfield, is the most recent major eruption from the Ōkataina Caldera.

 Threat

-While most currently active New Zealand volcanoes produce small eruptions relatively frequently, Ōkataina's volcanoes tend to erupt very violently after intervals of centuries.
-As such, they pose significant potential threats to the Bay of Plenty Region but are also the most significant volcanic risk in New Zealand.
-During the last 20,000 years, pyroclastic and lava eruptions have occurred of several types; low-silicate basalt eruptions, high-silicate rhyolite eruptions, and the rarer intermediate andesite and dacite eruptions.
+While the currently most active New Zealand volcanoes produce small eruptions relatively frequently, Ōkataina's volcanoes tend to erupt very violently after intervals of centuries.
+As such, they pose significant potential threats to the Bay of Plenty Region, and are the most significant volcanic risk in New Zealand.
+During the last 20,000 years, several types of pyroclastic and lava eruptions have occurred: low-silicate basalt eruptions, high-silicate rhyolite eruptions, and the rarer intermediate andesite and dacite eruptions.
 The most common magma type at Ōkataina is rhyolite.
-The warning time before eruptions is currently suspected to be potentially hours as volcanic unrest signals are very non specific, historic composition analysis is consistent with this speed from magma reservoir to surface and this was all the warning given by the only rhyolitic eruption of the modern era.
+The warning time before eruptions is suspected to be potentially hours, as volcanic unrest signals are very non-specific, historic composition analysis is consistent with this speed from magma reservoir to surface, and this was all the warning given by the only rhyolitic eruption of the modern era.